 Our early work in Uganda, Central African Republic, and Democratic Republic of Congo developed and tested an alternative analytic method.
 Our approach situated corruption in a dynamic, adaptive system that reflects the full range of influential factors, from political dynamics to social norms.
 Our work has expanded from developing this Corruption as a System methodology to exploring how Social Norms affect that system, to studying the intersection of Corruption and Peacebuilding.
 We engage with practitioners, policymakers and academics across sectors and regions, all with the goal of unlocking the barriers to effective and durable development caused by corrupt patterns of behavior.

-The CJL team, housed at the Fletcher School, has a diverse set of skills and experience which allow us to break away from traditional strategies of analyzing corruption and work towards developing innovative ways of improving the effectiveness of anti-corruption programming.
+The CJL team has a diverse set of skills and experience which allow us to break away from traditional strategies of analyzing corruption and work towards developing innovative ways of improving the effectiveness of anti-corruption programming.

 CJL has worked with a diverse set of organisations to advance anti-corruption practice and make knowledge more accessible for practitioners.